Strangeryoga/Strangeryoga/README.md

 *   🌍  I'm based in Mumbai
 *   ✉️  You can contact me at [tejasdoke4@gmail.com](mailto:tejasdoke4@gmail.com)
-*   🧠  I'm learning MERN stack
+*   🧠  I'm learning the MERN stack, DevOps, Docker
 *   ⚡  I believe coding is fundamental to literacy in the future

 ### Skills